 My other intellectual source was Schumpeter-not the Schumpeter of Capitalism, Socialism and Democracy (1929), placing naive hopes in market socialism, but an earlier Schumpeter (1911), identifying the entrepreneur as the central figure of capitalism.
 Schumpeter's market economy is not a sterile, equilibrium-bound, Walrasian world, but a world of real rivalry, in which live people set about founding new firms, conquering new markets, and introducing new products.
 I felt that Eastern Europe, after its numbing dose of bureaucracy, needed thousands and tens of thousands of Schumpeterian entrepreneurs.
 Closely connected with this is Schumpeter's other, oft-quoted idea of creative destruction.
-This combines in my current of thinking with hardening of the budget constraint and the painful, but essential process of selection that ensues from it.
+This combines in my current of thinking with hardening of the budget constraint and the painful, but essential process of natural selection by the market that ensues from it.
+A powerful process of exit and entry is the driving engine for reallocating resources from less productive to more productive firms (Caballero and Hammour, 2000, pp.10-11).

 A third source is the image of the beginnings, the development and the consolidation of capitalism, formed in my mind from a variety of readings.
-This includes the French Annales school, the writings of Fernand Braudel and others, which clarify the evolutionary nature of the process, and studies of the commercial laws and financial discipline introduced with a firm hand under early capitalism.11
+This includes the French Annales school, the writings of Fernand Braudel and others, which clarify the evolutionary nature of the process, and studies of the commercial laws and financial discipline introduced with a firm hand under early capitalism.